Your Guide to Breast Implant Replacement

 • switching to silicone implants or using a different type of implant

 Breast implant replacement surgery must be customized to the patient’s goals and preferences because it is not a common or routine treatment.
-Therefore, this surgery should be carried out by a board-certified plastic surgeon knowledgeable about all types of breast surgery and who has experience performing these procedures.
-A proper surgeon will pay attention to the patient’s goals and desires and create a specific surgical plan tailored to address all of the issues at the time of surgery.
+Therefore, this surgery should be performed by a board-certified plastic surgeon knowledgeable about all types of breast surgery and experienced in performing these procedures.
+A competent surgeon will pay attention to the patient’s goals and desires and create a tailored surgical plan to address all issues at the time of surgery.

 Who benefits from having their breast implants revised?